 I was running a little late for my appointment with Carol SelvaRajah, one of Australia’s leading exponents of Nonya and Malaysian cooking.

-When I arrived, she was on the phone to her brother, Dr Abel Arumugam, in Malaysia.
+When I arrived, she was on the phone to her brother, Dr Abel Arumugam, who lives in Malaysia.
 She opened the front door, waving me in, while continuing with the instructions for chicken rendang.

 “After you’ve marinated the chicken in the paste, fry it until coloured on both sides, then add the coconut milk.”